commitizen-tools/commitizen-action/README.md

 | `branch`       | Destination branch to push changes                                                                           | `master`    |

 <!--           | `changelog`                                                                                                  | Create changelog when bumping the version | true | -->

+If you use `secrets.GITHUB_TOKEN` other actions won't be triggered.
+To solve that you will need a personal access token.
+Follow the instructions of [github tutorial](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token) in order to create one

 ## Contributing